Automotive 3D Printed Tyre Mould – Investment Cast

-The CAD department at MNL started the project by converting 2D developments of the tread pattern into 3D solid models of tyre segments.
+The CAD department at MNL started the 3D Printed Automotive Tyre Mould project by converting 2D developments of the tread pattern into 3D solid models of tyre segments.
 To prevent harmonic road noise problems, differing segment widths are positioned around the circumference of the tyre, with up to 10 or more different widths being utilised in the 70-80 segments necessary to make up one tyre.
-The mould segments were designed direct from the tyre segments.
+The mould segments were designed directly from the tyre segments.

-The close up view shows evidence of the build layers from the stereolithography process, these were left on the pattern purposely to aid venting of air during the injection moulding of the rubber.
+Take a look at the close-up view of the Automotive Tyre this shows evidence of the 3d printed build layers from the stereolithography process, We purposely left on the pattern to aid in the venting of air during the injection moulding of the rubber.

-*QuickCast™ is an SLA® build style trademarked by 3D Systems and was created to meet the needs of the Investment Casting industry.
-While 3D printing in general has greatly reduced time to market, QuickCast patterns for investment casting have had the most profound effect on this industry.
-QuickCast replaces the time consuming process of creating tooling to produce wax patterns, allowing the review of metal designs in days instead of months.
+*QuickCast™ is a SLA® build style trademarked by 3D Systems and was created to meet the needs of the Investment Casting industry.
+3D printing in general has dramatically reduced time to market, and utilising QuickCast patterns for investment casting has had the most profound effect on the 3d printing industry.
+QuickCast replaces the time-consuming process of creating tooling to produce wax patterns and allows for the review of metal designs in a matter of days instead of months.